clinta/clinta.github.io/_drafts/freebsd-jails-the-hard-way.md

 jail -c thinjail1
 ```

-Now if you create dozens of thinjails, you can run `freebsd-update` once against the template and all your jails will be updated, not to mention you have one easy place to backup to save all your jails customizations: `/usr/local/jails/thinjails/`.
+Now if you create dozens of thinjails, you can run `freebsd-update` once against the template and all your jails will be updated.
+You also have one easy place to backup to save all your jails customizations: `/usr/local/jails/thinjails/`.

 ## Simplifying jail.conf

 [Jail.conf](https://www.freebsd.org/cgi/man.cgi?query=jail.conf&sektion=5&manpath=FreeBSD+10.1-RELEASE) is actually a fairly powerfull tool if you take advantage of it's features.
 The man page goes in more detail of how to use variables, but the examples below should give enough details to see how it can be useful.
 Any option that can be specified in the [jail](https://www.freebsd.org/cgi/man.cgi?query=jail&sektion=8&apropos=0&manpath=FreeBSD+10.1-RELEASE) command can be included in jail.conf.

-If you've followed all three examples, your jail.conf is looking pretty long, something like this:
+If you've followed all three examples, your jail.conf is looking something like this:

 ```
 # /etc/jail.conf